 Users can use their Mapper implementation as it is with Map-AllGather primitive.
-All it requires is to specify the collective operation, and then the shuffle and reduce phases of MapReduce would be replaced by the AllGather communication and computations.
+All it requires is to specify the collective operation, and then the shuffle and reduce phases of MapReduce will be replaced by the AllGather communication and computations.

-5.1.3 Cost Model
+5.1.3 COST MODEL